Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/README.md

-# Google Cybersecurity Certificate - Professional Portfolio
+# Google Cybersecurity Certificate Labs

 This repository contains a collection of hands-on projects, labs, and activities completed as part of the **Google Cybersecurity Certificate program**.